andrewmaspero/azure-pipelines-validator/README.md

 ## License

-`azure-pipelines-validator` is open source software released under the [MIT License](LICENSE).
+`azure-pipeline-validator` is open source software released under the [MIT License](LICENSE).
 Contributions are welcome—just open an issue or pull request so we can review changes together.